-Two of the characteristics of the FSU campus are 1) the relative compactness and 2) the system of open spaces and pedestrian linkages that interconnect it.
+Two of the charming characteristics of the FSU campus are 1) the relative compactness and 2) the system of open spaces and pedestrian linkages that interconnect it.
 The Plan promotes enhancement of the existing spaces of all types and sizes by recognizing the network of walkways and roads that connect them.
 Providing additional width and safety designs for accommodating bicycles and pedestrians is important to increasing cross-campus flow and safety for all concerned.
-A good example is the Call Street Corridor or Legacy Walk as it is sometimes referred to.
+A good example is the Call Street Pedestrianway.
 The pathways highlighted on the graphic require improvements to allow for increased use by both pedestrians and bicycles.

-The numbering for the Main Campus used in this table applies only to this table and Figs. MC.MP.2 and MC.MP.3 and does not apply to other numbering systems found in the CIP and other elements.
+The numbering for the Main Campus used in this table applies only to this table and Figs. MC.MP.2.1, MC.MP.2.2, MC.MP.3.1, and MC.MP.3.2 and does not apply to other numbering systems found in the CIP and other elements.